minaburo/archi/lpwan-architecture.md

 (e.g., at the Dev and NGW), and the associated rules, can be pre provisioned in the system before use.

-The SCHC operation requires a shared sense of which SCHC Device is uplink and which is downlink.
+The SCHC operation requires a shared sense of which SCHC Device is Uplink (Dev to App) and which is Downlink (App to Dev), see {{rfc8376}}.
-In a star deployment, the hub is always considered uplink and the spokes are downlink.
-The expectation is that the hub and spoke derive knowledge of their role from the network configuration and SCHC does not need to signal which is hub thus uplink vs. which is spoke thus downlink.
+In a star deployment, the hub is always considered Uplink and the spokes are Downlink.
+The expectation is that the hub and spoke derive knowledge of their role from the network configuration and SCHC does not need to signal which is hub thus Uplink vs. which is spoke thus Downlink.
 In other words, the link direction is determined from extrinsic properties, and is not advertised in the protocol.